OctavianLee/Cytisas/README.md

 + 2015-07-30 1H Add the basic structure of a task queue.
 By Octavian
 + 2015-08-27 2H Add the basic structure of a logger.
 By Octavian
++ 2015-08-27 2H Fix code styles from the tqueue module.
+By Octavian